GOVTNZ/web-standards/guidance/assessment/tests/a11y/captions-transcripts.md

 To find out what captions you have:

-1. Click on the cog (Settings) under the video
+a.
+Click on the cog (Settings) under the video

-2. Look at the caption options for Subtitles/CC.
+b.
+Look at the caption options for Subtitles/CC.

-3. If the option selected says English (auto-generated), these are auto captions.
+c.
+If the option selected says English (auto-generated), these are auto captions.

 ##### Descriptive text transcript